Announcing the 2020 Better Together Resilient Communities Grant Recipients:

 - Enhanced community capacity: the extent to which the proposal will build community capacity to reduce flood risk and increase community resilience beyond the life of the grant

 - Demonstrated partnership: the extent to which the proposal reflects a collaborative effort among multiple organizations or stakeholders that brings together a sustainable local network to address preparedness and resilience within the community

 - Replicability: the extent to which the proposal identifies how others will be able to learn from and adopt resulting strategies and solutions

 - Assistance to environmental and social justice communities: the extent to which the proposal is community-focused and addresses climate resilience needs relevant to environmental and social justice populations, including designated disadvantaged communities

-- Measurable impact: the extent to which the proposal includes practical, measurable and innovative ways to address wildfire risk and community resilience to catastrophic wildfire and support healthy and resilient forests and watershed
+- Measurable impact: the extent to which the proposal includes practical, measurable and innovative ways to address flood risk and community resilience to flooding and support healthy and resilient coastlines and wetlands

 The following materials are available for your reference:

 The deadline for applications is Monday, Septembr 07, 2020.
 Applications (PDF, 215 KB) should be submitted to firstname.lastname@example.org.
 Applicants are encouraged to transfer questions from this PDF to a Word document or contact PG&E at the email address below to request a digital Word version of this application.